 GMX Mail is popular in Germany.
 It offers free storage for half a million emails, which works out to be 65GB.
 And that should be plenty for most people.

 It can be configured to fetch email from other accounts, including Outlook, Gmail, and general POP3 accounts.
-This means that it is fairly easy to switch from your current email and it’s better than iCloud in this respect.
+This means that it is fairly easy to switch from your current email, with support for importing contacts from Facebook, Outlook, CSV files and other sources.

 Click here for the best Microsoft voucher codes.